Zero Car Rental

 Landmannalaugar (two ways)

-The northern route via F208 is the tidy option.
+Northern route via F208: This is the tidy option.
 You can drive as far as the P1 car park without any fords, then walk across the bridge to the campsite and hut.
-A small SUV such as the Dacia Duster, Kia Sportage or Toyota RAV4 is perfect for this.
-The drive from Reykjavík typically takes three to four hours.
+A small 4x4 such as the Dacia Duster, Kia Sportage or Toyota RAV4 is perfect for this.

 Askja (two philosophies)